NMI

 Updated: 12/31/2022 by Computer Hope

 Short for non-maskable interrupt, NMI is the highest priority interrupt capable of interrupting all software and non-vital hardware devices.
-The NMI is not commonly used and usually only used to verify if a serious error has occurred or stop all operations because of a failure.
-For example, when you press Ctrl+Alt+Del when the computer freezes or stops responding, an NMI is sent to the CPU.
+The NMI is not commonly used except to detect if a serious error has occurred or stop all operations because of a failure.
+For example, when you press Ctrl+Alt+Del, when the computer freezes or stops responding, an NMI is sent to the CPU (central processing unit).

 Tip

-Unlike an INTR or interrupt, the NMI cannot be interrupted by any other interrupt.
+Unlike an INTR (interrupt), the NMI cannot be interrupted by any other interrupt.